 - Conduct independent research on varied topics for the purpose of developing resource education programs.
-Learn about public lands resources. - Complete a final project that includes development of curriculum-based learning activities relevant to both public land resources and the teaching needs of their school district or organization. - Work at HOL sites in roles mutually agreed upon by the teacher and the local HOL site manager. - Develop activities based on their experience to use in their school districts and the HOL outdoor classroom. - Mentor BLM staff on lesson development, partnering with schools, and other educational components. - Work to understand and support resource management efforts and articulate them in their schools/districts.
+Learn about public lands resources. - Complete a final project that includes development of curriculum-based learning activities relevant to both public land resources and the teaching needs of their school district or organization. - Work at HOL sites in roles mutually agreed upon by the teacher and the local HOL site manager. - Participate in the on-line UC Denver graduate course Experiential Learning in the Parks. - Develop activities based on their experience to use in both their school districts and the HOL outdoor classroom. - Mentor BLM staff on lesson development, partnering with schools, and other educational components. - Work to understand and support resource management efforts and articulate them in their schools/districts.